The Map That Made Me Rethink My System Design Approach

 2. Server-Sent Events (SSE)

-- The server continuously streams updates to the client over a single, long-lived connection.
+A one-way channel from server to client over HTTP.
+The server streams updates continuously over a single, long-lived connection.

 const events = new EventSource('/stream');